-Chest congestion can feel like you’re being suffocated.
-If you’re coughing up mucus or having trouble breathing, these are signs of chest congestion that are most likely due to a respiratory tract infection.
-For fast relief, try some of these at home methods, and learn which congestion medications can help.
+Chest congestion can feel like being suffocated.
+If you’re coughing up mucus or having trouble breathing, this can be due to a viral infection in the upper respiratory tract.

 Warmth and moisture work together to loosen up congestion in the chest.
-Hovering your face over a steaming pot of water will work to quickly break up the mucus.
+Hovering your face over a steaming pot of water will work to break up the mucus quickly.
 If that’s not fast enough, try letting your shower steam up the bathroom before you hop in.
-Make sure to leave the fan off when you shower to not break up steam!
+Make sure to leave the fan off when you shower to not break up any steam.

 2. Eucalyptus Oil or Vapor Rub